July 19, 2016

 Public relations is an essential tool for an organization to have.
 As its name implies, public relations is best described as speaking on behalf of an organization to inform and educate customers and stakeholders of news and important issues, mitigate negative publicity, act as an interface with the media and liaison with the general public.

 Organizations can thrive, fail, and be revived by well-played public relations strategies and out-of-the-box thinking.
 PR professionals can work in-house or as freelancers or contractors through an outside firm - either on a long-term retainer or ad hoc basis.
-Either way, public relation's central mission is to influence and impact opinions that strengthen companies, non-profit organizations and government agencies.
+Either way, public relation's central mission is to influence and impact opinions that strengthen companies, nonprofit organizations and government agencies.

 A degree in public relations is your first - and possibly most important - step into this fast-paced world.
-At SNHU, you can earn an online public relations degree at either the bachelor's or master's level.
+You can earn an online public relations degree at either the bachelor's or master's level.
 There are formulas and foundations to learn at the bachelor's degree level, and advanced techniques and tactics at the master's degree level.
 Both will answer your question of, "What can you do with a public relations degree?" by way of real-world case studies.

 To get acquainted with the world of public relations, take a look at Top 100 Case Studies in PR compiled by industry authority PRNews.
 Or simply jog your memory to recall any number of high-profile PR cases that have hit the airwaves and newsstand in recent years.